The Beginner’s No-Fail Guide to Starting Seeds Indoors

 Label each pot.
 Trust me, you will never remember what you planted where, as most seedlings look the same at birth.

-At this early stage, cheap plastic plant markers work very well and stay out of the way, so save your big and beautiful metal plant markers for the garden.
+At this early stage, cheap plastic plant markers work great and stay out of the way, so save your big and beautiful metal plant markers for the garden.

 Step 5: Keep your seeds moist and warm.

-Assemble your pots in a seed tray (or reuse a disposable aluminum roasting pan, a baking pan, even that plastic clamshell that your salad greens came in) and cover with a humidity dome (or just plain old plastic wrap).5
+Assemble your pots in a propagation tray (or repurpose a disposable aluminum roasting pan or baking pan) and cover with a humidity dome (or just plain old plastic wrap).
+(5)

 If your dome has vents, keep them open to help with air circulation during the sprouting period.